c7/c7.se/content/about.md

 ## Me

 I have used many different languages and technologies over the years, but lately the [Go](https://golang.org/) programming language has been my tool of choice.

+I also keep a keen eye on the development of [Zig](https://ziglang.org/) ⚡

 I live in Stockholm, Sweden.